 UCLA RESEARCH BRIEF

-The study was published online in the Journal of Urology.
+The study is published online today in the Journal of Biological Chemistry.